Giving your dog up for adoption

 *Calls cost 5p per minute from a BT landline, mobile charges may vary.
 All income donated from these calls will go toward the care of the dogs and cats at Battersea.

-Due to pressure on kennel space, we might not be able to take your dog immediately and your details may be placed on a waiting list.
+Due to kennel space we operate on an appointment basis and may not be able to take your dog immediately.
 We do however treat each case individually.
 In emergencies we may be able to accept dogs outside of our opening hours but please be aware that experienced veterinary and behavioural staff may not be available.

 Customers wishing to gift their pet to the Home are asked to consider a donation of £50 to help cover a small amount of the costs that the Home incurs.